TobikoData/dbt-snowflake-sqlmesh-databricks/README.md

 # dbt Snowflake -> SQLMesh Databricks

 Migrations are hard.
 I know it very deeply.
 I've had my fair share of data warehouse migrations during my consulting days.
-What's really wonderful is that our team at Tobiko believe they shouldn't be so miserable.
+What's really wonderful is that our team at Tobiko believes they shouldn't be so miserable.

 This is a demo project to show you how easy it is to migrate to SQLMesh AND Databricks in 5 minutes (literally, including your jinja macros).
 This is not meant to be exhaustive.
 This is a starting point to show you what's possible.
 And that hopefully for all of us, migrations don't have to be so miserable anymore.